Paul Douglas (Illinois politician): U.S. Senator

-As senator, Douglas soon earned a reputation as an unconventional liberal, concerned as much with fiscal discipline as with passing the Fair Deal.
+As U.S. Senator, Douglas soon earned a reputation as an unconventional liberal, concerned as much with fiscal discipline as with passing the Fair Deal.
 He was also a passionate crusader for civil rights (Dr. Martin Luther King Jr. described him as "the greatest of all the Senators").
-At the opening of the 85th United States Congress in January 1957, a session that would see the passing of the Civil Rights Act of 1957 in September, Douglas was the only senator to defy custom and vote against the confirmation of segregationist James Eastland as the chairman of the Judiciary Committee.
+At the opening of the 85th Congress in January 1957, a session that would see the passing of the Civil Rights Act of 1957 in September, Douglas was the only senator to defy custom and vote against the confirmation of segregationist James Eastland as the chairman of the Judiciary Committee.

 Douglas also earned fame as an opponent of pork barrel spending.
-Early in his first term, he grabbed headlines when, magnifying glass and atlas in hand, he strode to the Senate floor and, referring to a pork barrel project for the dredging of the Josias river in Maine, defied anyone to find the river in the atlas.
+Early in his first term, he grabbed headlines when, magnifying glass and atlas in hand, he strode to the Senate floor and, referring to a pork barrel project for the dredging of the Josias River in Maine, defied anyone to find the river in the atlas.
 When Maine's Owen Brewster objected and pointed out the millions of dollars in pork going to Illinois, Douglas offered to cut his state's share by 40%.

 Upon joining the Senate, Douglas was appointed a member of the Joint Economic Committee.
-In that capacity, in the late-1940s and the early-1950s, he emerged as the central figure in the famous accord between the Federal Reserve and the U.S. Treasury which provided the Federal Reserve with its independence from the Treasury, an independence that has lasted until the present day.
+In that capacity, in the late 1940s and the early 1950s, he emerged as the central figure in the famous accord between the Federal Reserve and the U.S. Treasury which provided the Federal Reserve with its independence from the Treasury, an independence that has lasted until the present day.
 Prior to the accord, the Federal Reserve's policy rates were determined by the Treasury.
 His criticisms of the dependency of the Federal Reserve on the Treasury led to his picture appearing on the cover of Time magazine on January 22, 1951.
 A profile of him in that issue was entitled “The Making of a Maverick.”
 Subsequently, as chair of the Joint Economic Committee, he led a series of hard-hitting investigations into fiscal mismanagement in government.
 In 1952 he was elected as a Fellow of the American Statistical Association.